theOrakle/everlightsv3/README.md

 # Everlights v3 for Home Assistant

-Home Assistant integration for Everlights (v3) Permanent Holiday Lights.
+Home Assistant integration for Everlights v3 permanent holiday lights.

+**Note: This will override the existing everlights domain.
+DO NOT USE if you use the older version from the core components**

 # Installation